jet/equinox/DOCUMENTATION.md

 Term | Description
 -----|------------
-Aggregate | Boundary within which a set of Invariants are to be preserved across a set of related Entities and Value Objects Append | the act of adding Events reflecting a Decision to a Stream contingent on an Optimistic Concurrency Check Command | Details representing intent to run a Decision process based on a Stream; may result in Events being Appended CQRS | Command/Query Responsibility Segregation; Architectural principle critical to understand when building an Event Sourced System
+Aggregate | Boundary within which a set of Invariants are to be preserved across a set of related Entities and Value Objects Append | Add Events reflecting a Decision to a Stream, contingent on an Optimistic Concurrency Check Bounded Context | Doman Driven Design term for a cohesive set of application functionality.
+Events should not pass directly between BCs (see Ingestion, Publishing)
+Command | Arguments supplied to one of a Stream's Decision functions; may result in Events being Appended CQRS | Command/Query Responsibility Segregation: Architectural principle critical to understand (_but not necessarily slavishly follow_) when building an Event Sourced System
-Decision | Application logic which operates on a Command and a State.
-Can yield a response and/or Events to Append to the Stream in order to manifest the intent implied by the Command on Stream for this Aggregate - the rules it considers in doing so are in effect the Invariants of the Aggregate
+Decision | Application logic function representing the mapping of an Aggregate State together with arguments reflecting a Command.
+Yields a response and/or Events to Append to the Stream in order to manifest the intent implied; the rules it considers in doing so are in effect the Invariants of the Aggregate
-Event | Details representing the facts of something that occurred, or a Decision that was made with regard to an Aggregate state as represented in a Stream
+Event | Details representing the facts of something that has occurred, or a Decision that was made with regard to an Aggregate state as represented in a Stream
-Eventually Consistent | A Read Model can momentarily lag a Stream's current State as events are being Projected Fold | FP Term used to describe process of building State from the seqence of Events observed on a Stream [Idempotent](https://en.wikipedia.org/wiki/Idempotence) | Can safely be processed >1 time without adverse effects Invariants | Rules that an Aggregate's Fold and Decision process are together trying to uphold Optimistic Concurrency Check | Locking/transaction mechanism used to ensure that Appends to a Stream maintain the Aggregate's Invariants, especially in the presence of multiple concurrent writers
+Eventually Consistent | A Read Model can momentarily lag a Stream's current State as events are being Reacted to Fold | FP Term used to describe process of building State from the sequence of Events observed on a Stream [Idempotent](https://en.wikipedia.org/wiki/Idempotence) | Multiple executions have the same net effect; can safely be processed >1 time without adverse effects
+Ingestion | The act of importing and reconciling data from external systems into the Models and/or Read Models of a given Bounded Context
+Invariants | Rules that an Aggregate's Fold and Decision process work to uphold Optimistic Concurrency Check | (non-) Locking/transaction mechanism used to ensure that Appends to a Stream maintain the Aggregate's Invariants in the presence of multiple concurrent writers
-Projection | Process whereby a Read Model tracks the State of Streams - lots of ways of skinning this cat, see Read Model, Query, Synchronous Query, Replication
+Projection | Umbrella term for the production, emission or synchronization of models or outputs from the Events being Appended to Streams.
+Lots of ways of skinning this cat, see Reactions, Read Model, Query, Synchronous Query, Publishing
+Publishing | Selectively rendering Rich Events for a downstream consumer to Ingest into an external Read Model (as opposed to Replication)
-Projector | Process tracking new Events, triggering Projection or Replication activities Query | Eventually Consistent read from a Read Model Synchronous Query | Consistent read direct from Stream State, breaking CQRS and coupling implementation to the Events used to support the Decision process
+Query | Eventually Consistent read from a Read Model managed via Projections.
+See also Synchronous Query Reactions | Work carried out as a Projection that drives ripple effects, including maintaining Read Models to support Queries or carrying out a chain of activities that conclude in the Publishing of Rich Events
-Reactions | Work carried out as a Projection which drives ripple effects arising from an Event being Appended Read Model | Denormalized data maintained by a Projection for the purposes of providing a Read Model based on a Projection (honoring CQRS) See also Synchronous Query, Replication
+Read Models | Denormalized data maintained inside a Bounded Context as Reactions, honoring CQRS.
+As opposed to: Replication, Synchronous Query, Publishing
-Replication | Emitting Events pretty much directly as they are written (to support an Aggregate's Decision process) with a view to having a consumer traverse them to derive a Read Model or drive some form of synchronization process; aka Database Integration - building a Read Model or exposing Rich Events is preferred
+Replication | Rendering Events as an unfiltered feed in order to facilitate generic comnsumption/syncing.
+Can be a useful tool to scale or decouple Publishing / Reactions from a Store's feed; _BUT: can just as easily be abused to be functionally equivalent to Database Integration -- maintaining a Read Model as a Reaction and/or deliberately Publishing Rich Events is preferred_
-Rich Events | Building a Projector that prepares a feed of events in the Bounded Context in a form that's not simply Replication (sometimes referred to a Enriching Events)
-State | Information inferred from a Stream as part of a Decision process (or Synchronous Query) Store | Holds a set of Streams
+Rich Events | Messages deliberately emitted from a Bounded Context (as opposed to Replication) via Publishing State | Information inferred from traching the sequence of Events on a Stream in support of Decision (and/or Synchronous Queries)
-Stream | Ordered sequence of Events in a Store
+Store | Holds Events for a Bounded Context as ordered Streams Stream | Ordered sequence of Events in a Store Synchronous Query | Consistent read direct from Stream State (breaking CQRS and coupling implementation to the State used to support the Decision process).
+See CQRS, Query, Reactions

 ## CosmosDb

 Term | Description
 -----|------------
-Change Feed | set of query patterns allowing one to run a continuous query reading Items (documents) in a Range in order of their last update
+Change Feed | set of query patterns enabling the running of continuous queries reading Items (documents) in a Range (physical partition) in order of their last update
-Change Feed Processor | Library from Microsoft exposing facilities to Project from a Change Feed, maintaining Offsets per Physical Partition (Range) in the Lease Container
+Change Feed Processor | Library from Microsoft exposing facilities to Project from a Change Feed, maintaining Offsets per Range of the Monitored Container in a Lease Container
 Container | logical space in a CosmosDb holding [loosely] related Items (aka Documents).
 Items bear logical Partition Keys.
 Formerly Collection.
 Can be allocated Request Units.
-CosmosDb | Microsoft Azure's managed document database system Database | Group of Containers.
+CosmosDB | Microsoft Azure's managed document database system Database | Group of Containers.
 Can be allocated Request Units.
-DocumentDb | Original offering of CosmosDb, now entitled the SQL Query Model, `Microsoft.Azure.DocumentDb.Client[.Core]` Document id | Identifier used to load a document (Item) directly without a Query Lease Container | Container, outside of the storage Container (to avoid feedback effects) that maintains a set of Offsets per Range, together with leases reflecting instances of the Change Feed Processors and their Range assignments (aka `aux` container)
+DocumentDb | Original offering of CosmosDB, now entitled the SQL Query Model, `Microsoft.Azure.DocumentDb.Client[.Core]` Document `id` | Identifier used to load a document (Item) directly as a _point read_ without a Query Lease Container | Container (separate from the Monitored Container to avoid feedback effects) that maintains a set of Offsets per Range, together with leases reflecting instances of the Change Feed Processors and their Range assignments (aka `aux` container)
-Partition Key | Logical key identifying a Stream (maps to a Range) Projector | Process running a [set of] Change Feed Processors across the Ranges of a Container in order to perform a global synchronization within the system across Streams
+Partition Key | Logical key identifying a Stream (a Range is a set of logical partitions identified by such keys).
+A Logical Partition is limited to a max of 10GB (as is a Range)
+Projector | Process running a [set of] Change Feed Processors across the Ranges of a Monitored Container Query | Using indices to walk a set of relevant items in a Container, yielding Items (documents).
+Normally confined to a single Partition Key (unless one enters into the parallel universe of _cross-partition queries_)
-Query | Using indices to walk a set of relevant items in a Container, yielding Items (documents) Range | Subset of the hashed key space of a collection held as a physical partition, can be split as part of scaling up the RUs allocated to a Container
+Range | Physical Partition managing a subset of the Partition Key space of a Container (based on hashing) consisting of colocated data running as an individual CosmosDB node.
+Can be split as part of scaling up the RUs allocated to a Container.
+Typically limited to a maximum capacity of 10 GB.
-Replay | The ability to re-run the processing of the Change Feed from the oldest Item (document) forward at will Request Units | Virtual units representing max query processor capacity per second provisioned within CosmosDb to host a Range of a Container
+Replay | The ability to re-run the processing of the Change Feed from the oldest Item (document) forward at will Request Units | Pre-provisioned Virtual units representing used to govern the per-second capacity of a Range's query processor (while they are assigned at Container or Database level, the load shedding / rate limiting takes effect at the Range level)
-Request Charge | Number of RUs charged for a specific action, taken from the RUs allocation for the relevant Range Stored Procedure | JavaScript code stored in a collection that can translate an input request to a set of actions to be transacted as a group within CosmosDb.
+Request Charge | Number of Request Units charged for a specific action, apportioned against the RU cacity of the relevant Range for that second
+Stored Procedure | JavaScript code stored in a Container that (repeatedly) maps an input request to a set of actions to be transacted as a group within CosmosDB.
 Incurs equivalent Request Charges for work performed; can chain to a continuation internally after a read or write.
+Limited to 5 seconds of processing time per action.

 ## EventStore

 Term | Description
 -----|------------
-Category | Group of Streams bearing a common `CategoryName-<id>` stream name Event | json or blob representing an Event
-EventStore | [Open source](https://eventstore.org) Event Sourcing-optimized data store server and programming model with powerful integrated projection facilities
+Category | Group of Streams bearing a common prefix `{Category}-{StreamId}` Event | json or blob payload, together with an Event Type name representing an Event EventStore | [Open source](https://eventstore.org) Event Sourcing-optimized data store server and programming model with powerful integrated projection facilities
+Rolling Snapshot | Event written to an EventStore stream in order to ensure minimal store roundtrips when there is a Cache miss
-Stream | Core abstraction presented by the API WrongExpectedVersion | Low level exception thrown to communicate an Optimistic Concurrency Violation
+Stream | Core abstraction presented by the API - an ordered sequence of Events `WrongExpectedVersion` | Low level exception thrown to convey the occurence of an Optimistic Concurrency Violation

 ## Equinox

 Term | Description
 -----|------------
 Cache | `System.Net.MemoryCache` or equivalent holding _State_ and/or `etag` information for a Stream with a view to reducing roundtrips, latency and/or Request Charges
-Rolling Snapshot | Event written to an EventStore stream in order to ensure minimal roundtrips to EventStore when there is a Cache miss
-Unfolds | Snapshot information, stored in an appropriate storage location (outside of a Stream's actual events), _but represented as Events_, to minimize Queries and the attendant Request Charges when there is a Cache miss
+Unfolds | Snapshot information, stored in an appropriate storage location (not as a Stream's actual Events), _but represented as Events_, to minimize Queries and the attendant Request Charges when there is a Cache miss

 # Programming Model